rameshkr1994/Data-Science-Cookbook/spaCy/spaCy-Cheat-Sheet.md

 world
 !
 ```
-To get a token at a specific posiiton, you can index into the `doc`:
+To get a token at a specific position, you can index into the `doc`:
 ```python
 # Index into the Doc to get a single Token
 token = doc[1]